Maprunner/hertsway/src/posts/leg-18-newgate-street-bayford.md

 Fenced wood full of rubbish.

-Muntjac in far corner of field.
+A dark shape in the far corner of a field turned out to be the muntjac that I had been expecting to see ever since we left Royston.

 Ponsbourne Park.
 Tennis courts.